13armaan/Flash_Aid/README.md

 ## 💡 Sample Query

 **Input:**
-`I have fever and joint pain in Delhi`
+`I have fever and joint pain in Delhi Answer needed in Hindi`

 **AI Output:**
 -The Ai tool will provide with the advice related to the query by the user.